niderhoff/nlp-datasets/README.md

 *   [ArXiv](http://arxiv.org/help/bulk_data_s3): All the Papers on archive as fulltext (270 GB) + sourcefiles (190 GB).

+*   [ASAP Automated Essay Scoring [Kaggle]](https://www.kaggle.com/c/asap-aes/data): For this competition, there are eight essay sets.
+Each of the sets of essays was generated from a single prompt.
+Selected essays range from an average length of 150 to 550 words per response.
+Some of the essays are dependent upon source information and others are not.
+All responses were written by students ranging in grade levels from Grade 7 to Grade 10.
+All essays were hand graded and were double-scored.
+(100 MB)

+*   [ASAP Short Answer Scoring [Kaggle]](https://www.kaggle.com/c/asap-sas/data): Each of the data sets was generated from a single prompt.
+Selected responses have an average length of 50 words per response.
+Some of the essays are dependent upon source information and others are not.
+All responses were written by students primarily in Grade 10.
+All responses were hand graded and were double-scored.
+(35 MB)

 *   [CLiPS Stylometry Investigation (CSI) Corpus](http://www.clips.uantwerpen.be/datasets/csi-corpus): a yearly expanded corpus of student texts in two genres: essays and reviews.
 The purpose of this corpus lies primarily in stylometric research, but other applications are possible. (on request)

 *   [ClueWeb09 FACC](http://lemurproject.org/clueweb09/FACC1/): [ClueWeb09](http://lemurproject.org/clueweb09/) with Freebase annotations (72 GB)